what's next? when to meet her offline?

 But generally, while exact timelines may vary individually, there probably is an optimal happy medium between meeting immediately and letting a text and/or phone only interaction ramble on for multiple months.

-Third, a more extended text communication can help you weed out inappropriate people without having to bother TO go on that date.
+Third, a more extended text or other internet communication can help you weed out inappropriate people without having to bother TO go on that date.

 Yes, corresponding for a bit first might take a bit more effort and patience than rushing out your collective doors after only one message.
 But it will also likely make that first meeting more comfortable, the conversation will likely flow a bit better, then that will likely amp mutual interest for additional meetings.

 Meanwhile, in a more hearts and flowers sentimental sort of way, many say a certain romance becomes involved in getting to know someone via what she wrote.
 There's an undeniable and often more durable intimacy that can be fostered in that specific way.
 Some say you see "her mind."
 Others say text is more someone's "soul."
 Different others say it's a way to get to know her apart from the strictly superficial.